andreincu/styler/README.md

 1. Only **Local Styles** are supported.
 Still...
 You can use external styles to update local ones.
 1. There is no support for **Groups** and I don't plan to support it.
 1. For text layers, styler gets only the text properties by default, but now is possible to get other properties by adding `+` as prefix to the layer name.
-1. ~~For layer that contains both fill and stroke properties, the plugin will add automatically a suffix to the style name `-fill` and `-stroke`, otherwise the style name will be exactly as the layer name.
-I plan to expand this.~~
-   Now, styles only adds a suffix to stroke properties `layer-name` + `-stroke`.
-If you need to change this behaviour, you can take Styler locally and change it in code, the entire logic for this is prepared. ✌️

 ## Pairing well with